tdolphin-org/CPU-A/README.md

 # CPU-A

 System Information Tool for AmigaOS.
-This tool uses Identify.library and optionally Picasso96 to gather and display useful information about the system.
+This tool uses Identify.library and optionally Picasso96, OpenPCI to gather and display useful information about the system.
 It serves as a comprehensive example of using [MUI C++ wrapper classes](https://github.com/tdolphin-org/AmigaOS.MUI.cpp.wrapper).

 ## Requirements to run on AmigaOS